We coordinate educational services for children in our care from 2 to 18 years old.

 If you’re concerned about a child in care's progress at school, or the amount of support they are receiving, please get in touch.

 Training with the Virtual School

 We offer training to support Designated Teachers, Social Workers, Foster Carers, Independent Reviewing Officers and School Governors around their role with the Virtual School and to support education.
-Details can be found in our training booklet.

 Attend training sessions or volunteer with the Virtual School

 Get in touch on 0114 2037790 or email firstname.lastname@example.org if you would like to book onto our training, find out more about the personal education plan or services we can provide.

 Our email is for general enquiries.
 Please do not send any case sensitive information.